GreenHex/Pebble.Woozy/README.md

 # Pebble.Woozy now renamed to "Kiddie" in the app store.
-Drifting numbers, needs to be jolted periodically.
+Drifting numbers, need to be jolted periodically.